jreidell/packt-java-spring-book/README.md

 ## Chapter 03 - CarDatabase

-This second project is a duplicate of Chapter 01 that has been modified to demostrate the basics of ORM, JPA and Hibernate
+This second project is a duplicate of Chapter 01 that has been modified to demonstrate the basics of ORM, JPA and Hibernate